lsst-ts/observatory-ops-docs/Simonyi/Troubleshooting/MTCS/MTM2/M2-recovery.rst

 .. note::

     Log your observations on the cause and add comments to a Jira ticket (either existing or one you create).
-Include any unique activities occurring when the fault happened, (c.f. `OBS-416`_) as MTM2 is not expected to fault.
+Include any unique activities occurring when the fault happened as MTM2 is not expected to fault.

 .. _`OBS-416` : https://rubinobs.atlassian.net/browse/OBS-416